mattermost/docs/source/upgrade/installing-license-key.rst

 .. note::

     - Removing a Professional or Enterprise license key won't remove the configuration for Enterprise settings; however, these features won't function until an Enterprise or Professional license key is applied.
-    - When you're using `High Availability </scale/high-availability-cluster.html>`__, it's critical to ensure that all servers in the cluster have same Enterprise license properly installed to prevent multi-node clusters from failing.
+    - When you're using :doc:`High Availability </scale/high-availability-cluster>`, it's critical to ensure that all servers in the cluster have same Enterprise license properly installed to prevent multi-node clusters from failing.
 An Enterprise license is required for High Availability to work.
     - When you apply an Enterprise license key to a server previously licensed for Professional (or legacy Enterprise Edition E10), Professional features retain their configuration settings in Enterprise.
     - When you apply a Professional license to a server previously licensed for Enterprise, (or legacy Enterprise Edition E20), Enterprise features retain their configuration but will no longer be accessible for use.